 - Hangzhou Urban Planning Bureau

 Vocational Placement at MSD

 The Melbourne School of Design now offers students of the Master of Urban Planning the opportunity to undertake a vocational placement.
 This experience will help students gain a first-hand understanding of urban planning in practice.

 The placement is offered as an elective and students are expected to initiate their own placements with a relevant organisation, working for 120 hours in total.

-ABPL90307 MSD Vocational Placement can be undertaken in Semester 1, Semester 2 or another study period by negotiation with the Master of Urban Planning Academic Co-ordinator, Professor Sun Sheng Han, and the host organisation.
+ABPL90307 MSD Vocational Placement can be undertaken in Semester 1, Semester 2 or another study period by negotiation with the Master of Urban Planning Academic Co-ordinator, Dr John Stone, and the host organisation.

 The subject is for unpaid work in a related planning field for 120 hours with a 5000-word assessment component.
 Please note that the work for the 5000-word assessment is included in the 120 hours.
 If you successfully complete the subject, you will receive 12.5 points credit towards multi-disciplinary electives in the Master of Urban Planning.

 In most cases, students will be responsible for initiating their own placement with an organisation.
 Interested students need to approach an organisation to obtain an in-principle agreement.
 It is suggested students print a copy of the handbook subject description (link above) to show the organisation and to explain the subject.

 On obtaining an in-principle agreement from the host organisation, students must contact Engagement Coordinator, Annie Howard.
-Professor Sun Sheng Han will then negotiate with the organisation regarding the assessment component and expected learning outcomes.
+Dr John Stone will then negotiate with the organisation regarding the assessment component and expected learning outcomes.